gzuuus/nostrichat-plugin/README.md

 # Description
 The Nostrichat plugin allows you to easily integrate Nostrichat into your WordPress site.
-With this plugin, you can add a live chat widget to your pages or posts, and allow site visitors to communicate with you in real time.
+With this plugin, you can add a live chat widget to your pages or posts, and allow site visitors to communicate in real time.
+The shortcode will create a chat room based on the URL where it is inserted.

 ## Installation
 1. Download this repo or directly download the file "nostrichat-plugin.zip".